jrmeier/fast-trade/README.md

 ## Output

 The output its a dictionary.
 The summary is a summary all the inputs and of the performace of the model.
 The df is a Pandas Dataframe, which contains all of the data used in the simulation.
 And the `trade_df` is a subset of the `df` frame which just has all the rows when there was an event.
-The `strategy` object is also returned, with the details of how the backtest was run.
+The `backtest` object is also returned, with the details of how the backtest was run.

 Example output: